MSNBC is a cable news network that is available without cable on five live TV streaming services.

 Hulu with Live TV combines a robust lineup of 75+ national networks including MSNBC and local channels like ABC, FOX, NBC and CBS.

 There are other favorite networks that you might recognize from your days as a cable subscriber.
-A&E, FX, History, National Geographic, HGTV, TBS and TNT.
+A&E, FX, Hallmark Channel, History, HGTV, TBS and TNT.

 Hulu includes unlimited Cloud DVR at no extra cost.
 You can stream on up to two devices at once, including a mobile device like an iPhone or Android smartphone when you’re not at home.

-A subscription costs $69.99 per month, and now includes Disney+ and ESPN+.
+A subscription costs $76.99 per month, and now includes subscriptions to Disney+ and ESPN+.
+You also have full access to Hulu’s on-demand library of TV shows and movies.

 Hulu with Live TV lets you activate a few dozen apps to networks that are in your channel lineup.

-The entry-level channel bundle costs $69.99 per month.
-You get 250 hours of Cloud DVR as part of your subscription.
+The Pro plan costs $74.99 per month.
+You get 1,000 hours of Cloud DVR storage as part of your subscription.
+You can watch live TV on 10 screens at once.

-On the sports front, fuboTV is the only live streaming service that has select sporting events in 4K.
+On the sports front, Fubo is the only live streaming service that has some sporting events in 4K.
+Fubo is ideal for sports enthusiasts who also enjoy MSNBC’s programming, offering a unique combination not found in YouTube TV’s lineup.

 YouTube TV will have local channels wherever its service is available, and MSNBC as one of its news channels along with CNN and FOX News.